 Acrylic fabric is a man-made synthetic fabric originally developed to be a wool alternative.

-Acrylic is generally considered to have a wool-like feel, however, many new advances in acrylic fabric production has resulted in fabrics that are very fine, smooth, and softer on the skin than even the finest wools.
+Generally considered to have a wool-like feel, however, many new advances in acrylic fabric production has resulted in fabrics that are very fine, smooth, and softer on the skin than even the finest wools.

 It is hydrophobic (does not absorb water), lightweight, soft, warm, easy to care for, and durable.